-On this day of fighting, policemen's bullets killed two men outright, while scores were seriously injured.
+On this day of fighting, two men were killed outright by policemen's bullets, while scores were seriously injured.
 The strikers claim that the men were nothing less than murdered.
 It is pointed out that movie cameras with sound affects had been stationed near the fighting and were demanding some real action.
 Evidently they obtained it, for right in front; the two men were killed, shot from behind with 13 bullet wounds.
 In a moment I shall speak of their spectacular funeral.